Floorp-Projects/Floorp/mobile/android/android-components/components/service/sync-logins/README.md

 - Newly inserted records have 1 use.
 - Updating a record locally (that is, updates that occur from a sync do not count here) increments the use count.
-- Calling `LoginsStorage.touch(id: String)`.
+- Calling `AsyncLoginsStorage.touch(id: String)`.

-This is a metadata field, and as such, is ignored by `LoginsStorage.add` and `LoginsStorage.update`.
+This is a metadata field, and as such, is ignored by `AsyncLoginsStorage.add` and `AsyncLoginsStorage.update`.

 #### `timeCreated: Long = 0L`

 An upper bound on the time of creation in milliseconds from the unix epoch.
 Not all clients record this so an upper bound is the best estimate possible.

-This is a metadata field, and as such, is ignored by `LoginsStorage.add` and `LoginsStorage.update`.
+This is a metadata field, and as such, is ignored by `AsyncLoginsStorage.add` and `AsyncLoginsStorage.update`.

 #### `timeLastUsed: Long = 0L`

 A lower bound on the time of last use in milliseconds from the unix epoch.
 This may be zero for records synced remotely that have no usage information.
 It is updated to the current timestamp in the same scenarios described in the documentation for `timesUsed`.

-This is a metadata field, and as such, is ignored by `LoginsStorage.add` and `LoginsStorage.update`.
+This is a metadata field, and as such, is ignored by `AsyncLoginsStorage.add` and `AsyncLoginsStorage.update`.

 #### `timePasswordChanged: Long = 0L`

 A lower bound on the time that the `password` field was last changed in milliseconds from the unix epoch.
-This is updated when a `LoginsStorage.update` operation changes the password of the record.
+This is updated when a `AsyncLoginsStorage.update` operation changes the password of the record.

-This is a metadata field, and as such, is ignored by `LoginsStorage.add` and `LoginsStorage.update`.
+This is a metadata field, and as such, is ignored by `AsyncLoginsStorage.add` and `AsyncLoginsStorage.update`.

 #### `usernameField: String? = null`